-In this work, we propose and implement a new mechanism TuMM to dynamically allocate slots for map and reduce tasks.
-The primary goal of the new mechanism is to improve the completion time (i.e., makespan) of a batch of MapReduce jobs while retain the simplicity in implementation and management of the slot-based Hadoop design.
-The key idea of TuMM is to automate the slot assignment ratio between map and reduce tasks in a cluster as a tunable knob for reducing the makespan of MapReduce jobs.
+In this work, we propose and implement a new mechanism to dynamically allocate slots for map and reduce tasks.
+The primary goal of the new mechanism is to improve the completion time (i.e., the makespan) of a batch of MapReduce jobs while retain the simplicity in implementation and management of the slot-based

+Hadoop design.
+The key idea of this new mechanism, named TuMM, is to automate the slot assignment ratio between map and reduce tasks in a cluster as a tunable knob for reducing the makespan of MapReduce jobs.
 The Workload Monitor (WM) and the Slot Assigner (SA) are the two major components introduced by TuMM.
 The WM that resides in the JobTracker periodically collects the execution time information of recently finished tasks and estimates the present map and reduce workloads in the cluster.
 The SA module takes the estimation to decide and adjust the slot ratio between map and reduce tasks for each slave node.
 With TuMM, the map and reduce phases of jobs could be better pipelined under priority based schedulers, and thus the makespan is reduced.
+We further investigate the dynamic slot assignments in heterogeneous environments, and propose a new version of TuMM, named H\TuMM, which sets the slot configurations for each individual node to reduce the makespan of a batch of jobs.
+We implemented the presented schemes in Hadoop V0.20.2 and evaluated them with representative MapReduce benchmarks at Amazon EC2.
+The experimental results demonstrate the effectiveness and robustness of our schemes under both simple workloads and more complex mixed workloads.

 The rest of the paper is organized as follows.
-We explain the motivation of our work through some experimental examples in Section II.
-We formulate the problem and derive the optimal setting for static slot configuration in Section III.
-The design details of the dynamic mechanism are presented in Section IV.
-Section V provides the experimental evaluation of the proposed scheme.
-Section VI describes the related work of this article.
-We conclude in Section VII.
+We explain the motivation of our work through some experimental examples in Section 2.
+We formulate the problem and derive the optimal setting for static slot configuration in a homogeneous cluster in Section 3.
+The design details of the dynamic mechanism for homogeneous clusters and heterogeneous clusters are presented in Section 4 and Section 5.
+Section 6 provides the experimental evaluation of the proposed schemes.
+Section 7 describes the related work of this work.
+We conclude in Section 8.